celo-org/celo-monorepo/packages/terraform-modules-public/example/README.md

 ## Project parameters

 The file [variables.tf](./variables.tf) contains most of the parameters used by the module.
 The first parameters to configure are the Google Cloud parameters.
 Please configure your GCP project, region and zone.
-Additionally you can coonfigure, directly on [main.tf](./main.tf) the configuration for remote tfstate.
+Additionally you can configure, directly on [main.tf](./main.tf) the configuration for remote tfstate.

 Most of the parameters are safe to go with the default value.
 You can configure the replica count for each service, but a good starting point would be 1 validator, 1 proxy, and 1 attestation service.
 Each validator service has an attached proxy service.